jmcoholich/jmcoholich.github.io/content/post/rl_lessons/index.md

 This tip will only be applicable if you are applying RL to a new task where you have the freedom to specify a reward function, rather than training on standard RL benchmarks where the reward function is part of the task.

 Sparse rewards are difficult for RL algorithms to learn from.
-If possible, try making your reward *dense*, meaning that at every timestep the agent recieves an informantive reward as a function of the current state, previous state, and action taken by the policy.
+If possible, try making your reward *dense*, meaning that at every timestep the agent recieves an informantive reward as a function of the current state, previous state, and action taken.
 For example, instead of rewarding an agent +1.0 for reaching a goal and 0.0 otherwise, try giving a reward at every timestep that is propotional to progress towards the goal.
-Of course, this requires some prior knowledge of what progress looks like and can limit what your policy discovers accordingly.
+Of course, this requires some prior knowledge of what progress looks like and can limit the types of solutions that your policy discovers.

-For example, in the paper [ALLSTEPS: Curriculum-driven Learning of Stepping Stone Skills ](https://arxiv.org/abs/2005.04323), the authors train a bipedal robot to hit a series of stepping stones.
-A naive reward design would give +1.0 if the robot's foot hit the center of the foot target, and 0.0 otherwise.
+For example, in the paper [ALLSTEPS: Curriculum-driven Learning of Stepping Stone Skills](https://arxiv.org/abs/2005.04323), the authors train a bipedal robot to hit a series of stepping stones.
+A naive reward design would give +1.0 if the robot's foot hit the center of the foot target (depicted above), and 0.0 otherwise.
 Instead of doing this, the authors specify a reward function of

 $$ r_{target} = k_{target}exp(-d/k_d) $$